elladetic/soft-cell-simulator/README.md

-# Soft Cell Generator

 ## Overview

-**Soft Cell Generator** is an interactive web application developed in **R** using the **Shiny** framework.
-The application visualizes the iterative algorithm introduced in the accompanying master's thesis for transforming an admissible convex polygon into a planar soft cell.
+**Soft Cell Simulator** is an interactive web application developed in **R** using the **Shiny** framework.
+The application visualizes the iterative algorithm for transforming an admissible convex polygon into a planar soft cell.

 The implementation demonstrates how repeated corner cutting and boundary correction gradually smooth the polygon boundary while preserving the distinguished vertices (P^+) and (P^-).
 Users can explore the effect of the algorithm parameter (\rho), inspect intermediate iterations, and visualize the geometric construction step by step.